w3ctag/tag.w3.org/findings/index.md

 ---
 layout: page
 title: TAG Findings
+lead: Findings are short documents that cover a specific issue in the Web architecture.
 ---

-TAG Findings are short documents that cover a specific issue in the Web architecture.

 ### Approved Findings